rockkytb/SoftEngII-P08-SPG/Retrospective/Retrospective-Sprint2.md

 - Technical Debt management:
   - Total hours estimated (frontend) 10h
   - Total hours spent (frontend) 8h
-  - Hours estimated for remediation by SonarQube 9h 21 min
+  - Hours estimated for remediation by SonarQube 1d 4h
-  - Hours estimated for remediation by SonarQube only for the selected and planned issues 3h 4min
+  - Hours estimated for remediation by SonarQube only for the selected and planned issues 8h 43min
   - Hours spent on remediation 5h
-  - debt ratio (as reported by SonarQube under "Measures-Maintainability"): 0.4%
+  - debt ratio (as reported by SonarQube under "Measures-Maintainability"): 0.8%
   - rating for each quality characteristic reported in SonarQube under "Measures" ( reliability: A, security: A, maintainability: A ):
-    RELIABILITY A, MAINTAINABILITY A, SECURITY A, SECURITY REVIEW A, COVERAGE 42.5%, DUPLICATIONS 7.2%.
+    RELIABILITY A, MAINTAINABILITY A, SECURITY A, SECURITY REVIEW A, COVERAGE 25.3%, DUPLICATIONS 10.1%.
   N.B.
 See sonar Readme for major informations

 ## ASSESSMENT